Plastic Tubing

 Heat Shrinkable Tubes

-Plastic tubing designed to shrink when heated, creating a tightly conforming insulated protective cover.
+These are designed to shrink when heated, forming a tightly fitting protective covering that provides insulation.

 Medical Tubing